Code Templates

 them safe to produce in multiple locations in the output.

-method returns a view of the node’s AST.
-This view allows refering
+The .AST method returns a view of the node’s AST.
+This view allows referring

 to all attributes of the original AST nodes, producing a similar view object for